import numpy as np

 Example 1: Van der Pol Parameter Sweep

-Explore how the damping parameter μ affects oscillation behavior.
+Explore how the damping parameter μ affects oscillation behaviour.

 from IPython.display import Markdown, display